 The College is in a dire financial emergency.
 Enrollment at the College has dropped dramatically, from 32,600 full-time equivalent students in 2012-13 to just over 19,200 in 2019-20.
 Since the 2012-13 academic year, major portions of the College's revenue have not been tied to enrollment, as is normally the case in community colleges.
-Funds that were put into reserves in accordance with the "Long-Term Plan for Fiscal Stability" adopted by the Board of Trustees in February 2013 have been depleted by subsequent years of deficit spending.
+Funds that were put into reserves in accordance with the "Long-Term Plan for Fiscal Stability," adopted by the Board of Trustees in February 2013, have been depleted by subsequent years of deficit spending.
 Deficit spending has continued despite significant changes in College operations.
+ACCJC has placed the College on enhanced monitoring, based on the College's financial situation.
 While the College is assured of some base level of funding for the next few years that is higher than the funding it would otherwise receive based on enrollment, it must use the next few years to plan for returning to revenues more closely tied to enrollment, avoiding any fiscal cliffs.

-The purpose of this multi-year budget and enrollment plan is to provide an overall framework towards fiscal and enrollment planning for the period spanning fiscal years 2021-22 through 2024-25.
+This multi-year budget and enrollment plan provides an overall framework towards fiscal and enrollment planning for the period spanning fiscal years 2021-22 through 2024-25.
 It includes: